 Acc. to Dr. Blonz, D’Adamo, unfortunately, offers little in the way of scientific evidence, relying instead on a collection of anecdotal reports and case histories.
 His speculation that the one gene responsible the ABO blood type could exert such a dominant influence over everything else is unable to stand on its own merits.

-Cusack & team suggests that, acc. to D’Adamo each ABO blood type processes food differently, and adherence to a diet specific to an individual’s ABO blood group could improve health, wellbeing, and energy levels and reduce risk of developing diseases such as cancer and cardiovascular disease.
+Researchers suggested that, acc. to D’Adamo each ABO blood type processes food differently, and adherence to a diet specific to an individual’s ABO blood group could improve health, wellbeing, and energy levels and reduce risk of developing diseases such as cancer and cardiovascular disease.
 D’Adamo diets, one for each ABO blood type, are based on a theory that each blood type contains the genetic message of the diets and behaviours of our ancestors, and these traits still have an impact on us today.

 In the book, D’Adamo describes 4 different diets, one for each blood group: